PrismApp/PrismHelp/source/typesofcharts.rst

 Top/Bottom -N Filter: Calculation Type	None

-Filter:N From	Top
+Filter:N From,	We have two options Top and Bottom.
+If we will select Top it will show 20 from the top of table and if we will select Bottom it will show 20 from the Bottom of table

-Filter-N: Default N- value
+Filter-N: Default N- value: Here we have to pass some numeric value, It will return the number of rows whatever number we have passed.

 Top/Bottom -N Filter: N-Values

-Filter By:
+Filter By: We can specify any field by which we want to filter the data.

-Dynamic Dimension:
+Dynamic Dimension: We can add more than one dimention to the chart

 *****